 - A course-by-course evaluation of international credentials by Educational Credential Evaluators (ECE) for individuals with degrees/courses from outside the US.

 The University of Texas Health Science Center at Houston

 In order to more clearly reflect the Cizik Nursing's diversity within its educational environment, the School’s admission policy makes explicit the multiplicity of factors taken into consideration in the admissions process.
 These admission factors are not assigned a specific weight or point value.
 The School of Nursing considers the totality of each application and gives consideration to several factors.

 The School of Nursing’s Baccalaureate Council makes the final selection.
 Applicants will be evaluated on overall academic performance, performance in prerequisites and sciences courses.
 Notifications are updated and available first within the MyUTH application portal and then followed by email and mailed hard-copy letter.

 Acceptance to Cizik School of Nursing is contingent upon successful completion of outstanding prerequisites (if any), immunization screening, immigration status clearance, Health Care Provider Basic Life Support CPR certification, clearance of the mandatory drug screening test and mandatory criminal background check.
-All applicants are encouraged to review the pre-enrollment policies in advance at
+The pre-enrollment requirements are available for viewing online.

 Essential Skills for Nursing

 Nurses must be able to demonstrate cognitive skills in critical thinking and logical/analytical thinking.
 Nurses must also have psychomotor skills, including fine motor dexterity, physical strength, coordination, and proper body mechanics.
 Observational skills are also required, such as the ability to hear within the normal decibel range, the ability to read English in regular to extra-fine print, and the ability to palpate/auscultate.

 Q: How can I check the status of my application?